DeanYue/cnmx/addons/google_calendar/README.md

 Be notified
 -----------

-You can ask to have a alarm of type 'notification' in your Odoo.
-You will have a notification in you Odoo which ever the page you are.
+You can ask to have a alarm of type 'notification' in your Cnmx.
+You will have a notification in you Cnmx which ever the page you are.

 Google Calendar
 ---------------

-With this plugin, you can synchronize your Odoo calendar with Google Calendar.
+With this plugin, you can synchronize your Cnmx calendar with Google Calendar.